Vicente-Robles/Vicente-Robles.github.io/_projects/1_project.md

 <div class="caption">
     Left) Fabrication of laser-textured structures.
 Middle) SEM Micrograph of acrylic mold and PDMS cast.
 Right) Contact angle of sensile water droplet on untreated PDMS and microstructured surface.
 </div>

+You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
+Say you wanted to write a bit about your project before you posted the rest of the images.
+You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include video.liquid